Elalfy74/fast-answer/README.md

 ## Technologies

-Project is created with vite and:
+The project is created with Vite and:

 - React
 - MUI